dmcaulay/django_online_migration/README.md

 ## TODO

-* Add throttling to the table copy function
 * Add a trigger to prevent deletes when the user isn't using auto incrementing primary keys
   * http://stackoverflow.com/questions/14319950/trigger-to-prevent-delete-on-table
 * Add a simple interface similar to Django migrations that allows developers to add/rename/drop columns and add indexes.